JawherKl/go-crud-movie-api/README.md

-# Go CRUD Movies API Example
+# 🎬 Go CRUD Movies API Example

-This is a simple and modern example of a CRUD (Create, Read, Update, Delete) API for managing movies, built using Go and GORM (Go Object Relational Mapper), along with added features such as JWT authentication, rate limiting, pagination, and Swagger documentation.
+**A modern and robust CRUD (Create, Read, Update, Delete) API for managing movies, built with Go and GORM, featuring JWT authentication, rate limiting, and more.**

-## Table of Contents
+## 📋 Table of Contents
 - [Features](#features)
 - [Getting Started](#getting-started)
 - [Prerequisites](#prerequisites)